aws-samples/image-optimization/README.md

 cdk deploy
 ```

 This solution is using [sharp](https://sharp.pixelplumbing.com/) to perform image optimizations in a performant manner.
-By default, it will use its latest available version.
-You can manually update share to the newest release if needed.
-For instance, if a critical vulnerability like the one addressed in [GitHub issue #3798](https://github.com/lovell/sharp/issues/3798) requires patching, you can simply run `npm run prepare-lambda` followed by `cdk deploy` to update and redeploy your application with the latest sharp version.
+By default, it will use its latest available version, but you also can manually force a reinstall of the latest sharp version if needed.
+For instance, if a critical vulnerability like the one addressed in [GitHub issue #3798](https://github.com/lovell/sharp/issues/3798) requires patching, you can simply run `npm run prepare-lambda` followed by `cdk deploy` to update and redeploy your application.

 ## Deployment output and Verification